cse-southeast-devcrew/microsoft-teams-bot-food-fite/README.md

 ### Including your SSH key for Git push

-You;ll basically want to add your private key to the SSH agent with `ssh-add /path/to/private_key`.
+You'll basically want to add your private key to the SSH agent with `ssh-add /path/to/private_key`.
 [More info](https://code.visualstudio.com/docs/remote/containers#_using-ssh-keys)

 ## How to debug